EDAA Scope: design, advertising, architectural development, construction supervision

 Construction Team: Lilia Bazán, Hans Álvarez, Yolibel Allende, Carlos del Castillo, Daniel Languré

 Consultants: PBS Ingenieros, MS, Bimsa Reports, EMR, Alejandro García Lara

 Photography: Yoshihiro Koitani

-The project seeks to solve the complexity of integrating a contemporary architectural proposal into an irregular cityscape while facing Real State pressures: high land value, densification, construction regulations, construction costs, market demands and timing.
+It aims to solve the complexity of adapting contemporary architecture to an irregular cityscape, while dealing with the pressures of real estate development: high land value, densification, construction regulations, land and work costs, market demand and runtime.

 As a response to its particular urban context, the building’s facade emerges as a black square with a reflective surface made of tile.
 Even though this material has fallen into disuse, it succeeds at capturing the reflections of the neighboring buildings and the lights that surround them, turning the street into a place that is full of character.
 The facade soaks up all of its surroundings while achieving a subtle and stylized abstraction in black.
 It uses a traditionally high durability and low maintenance material to put its aesthetic properties –saturation of light and color– on full display.

 This architectural project aims to offer confortable living at market value.
 Luxury is obtained by combining wide, open spaces with natural light and carefully chosen materials.
 The nine apartments that make up the complex are always facing outward both in their front and rear facades.
 Light and natural ventilation are a constant while all common areas –the rooftop that serves as a roof garden, the open corridors, the terraces and the patios– become a way of life.